Burnaby: Arts and culture

 Burnaby is home to multiple museums highlighting the diverse history and culture of the city.
 Burnaby Village Museum is a 10 acre open-air museum preserving a 1920s Canadian village.
 The Nikkei National Museum & Cultural Centre, which includes a Japanese garden, opened in 2000 to promote awareness and understanding of Japanese Canadian culture.
 The Museum of Archaeology and Ethnology and SFU Galleries are located within the Simon Fraser University campus at the top of Burnaby Mountain.

 Burnaby Public Library was first established in 1954.
 It currently has four locations throughout the city, including the Bobbie Prittie Metrotown, McGill, Tommy Douglas and Cameron branches in each of the four town centres.
 The library system holds over three million items in circulation, with more than 5,000 visitors per day.

 Many cultural facilities are located in or around Deer Lake Park, including the Burnaby Art Gallery, Shadbolt Centre for the Arts, and the Burnaby Village Museum.

 Michael J. Fox Theatre, a community theatre that seats 613, with 11 wheelchair spaces, is situated within Burnaby South Secondary School.

 Sports

 The city's main stadium, Swangard Stadium, is located in Central Park (Burnaby).
 It was completed in 1969.
 The stadium was home to the Vancouver 86ers (now the Vancouver Whitecaps FC) in the Canadian Soccer League from 1986 to 2010, when the team relocated to BC Place to play in the Major League Soccer.
+It is currently the home of the Vancouver Rise FC of the Northern Super League.

+Burnaby co-hosted the 1973 Canada Games with New Westminster.

 Burnaby Velodrome hosted the National Junior and U17 Track Championship in 2014.

 Burnaby was the host for the 2014 IQA Global Games, the second edition of the international quidditch championship.